collinsgyamfi/Diabetic_disease_prediction-app/README.md

-# Diabetic_disease_prediction-app
+# Diabetic_disease_prediction-app project
-diabetic disease prediction application using a machine learning algorithm
+diabetic disease prediction application using a machine learning algorithm(xgboost) and build app using streamlit
-# Diabetes Prediction Project

 ## Input Features for Testing the Project